 Bio coming soon!

-Annette Thomann received her BFA in dance performance, graduating magna cum laude, from Northern Illinois University.
+Annette Lawniczak received her BFA in dance performance, graduating magna cum laude, from Northern Illinois University.
 After graduation, she performed with several independent choreographers and became one of the founding members and Co-Artistic Director of Fox River Dance Company.
 In 2001, Annette began producing and directing her own annual dance performance, Freespace, a program in which pre-professional and professional students and choreographers collaborate and raise money for charity.
 Annette has been teaching and choreographing in the Chicagoland area and Wisconsin for over 20 years and formerly served as Ballet Mistress for RASA Dance Chicago, Executive Director and Director of Ballet for State Street Dance Studio, and Ballet Mistress and Company Administrator for NoMi Dance Chicago.
 In addition to teaching at Kenosha Academy of Performing Arts, she is the Ballet Mistress for Petite Pas Ballet School in Delafield, Wisconsin.
 Her choreography has been performed at the critically-acclaimed Dance Chicago Festival, Esencia Dance Festival and Chicago Freelance Dance.

 Bio coming soon!